 Craig Ramsay became the 13th head coach in Philadelphia Flyers history on June 8, 2000.
 He served as the interim head coach since February after Neilson stepped down due to his battle with cancer.

 On June 8, 2004, the Ottawa Senators named Bryan Murray as their new head coach.
 In order to take the job, Murray had to step down as general manager of the Mighty Ducks of Anaheim.
 He led the Senators to the Stanley Cup Final in 2007, where he lost to the Ducks.

 The Penguins obtained future Hall of Fame defenseman Tim Horton from the New York Rangers in the NHL Intra-league draft on June 8, 1971.
 Horton played in 44 games for the Penguins during the 1971-72 season.
 He was traded to the Sabres during the following offseason, where he played the final two seasons of his career.

-On June 8, 1976, Johnny Bower, Bill Quackenbush, and builders William Wirtz, Jack Gibson and Philip Ross were all announced as the next class of inductees into the Hockey Hall of Fame.
+On June 8, 1976, Johnny Bower, Bill Quackenbush, and builders William Wirtz, Jack Gibson, and Philip Ross were announced as the next inductees into the Hockey Hall of Fame.

 The memorable NHL Entry Draft of 1983 was held on this date in Montreal.
-The St. Louis Blues did not show up to participate after the league rejected their sale and relocation to Saskatoon, Saskatchewan.
+The St. Louis Blues did not participate after the league rejected their sale and relocation to Saskatoon, Saskatchewan.

 Jacques Demers of the Red Wings won his second straight Jack Adams Award, on June 8, 1988, for being voted as the NHL’s top coach.
 To this day, he is still the only coach to win this award in back-to-back seasons.